Kyle McCord: College career

+Ohio State

 McCord primarily spent his freshman season at Ohio State as the backup to starter C. J. Stroud.
 He made one start against Akron while Stroud was recovering from a shoulder injury.
-In the game, McCord completed 13 of 18 passing attempts for 319 yards and two touchdowns with one interception in a 59-7 win and was named the Big Ten Conference Freshman of the Week.
+In the game, McCord completed 13 of 18 passing attempts for 319 yards and two touchdowns with one interception in a 59–7 win and was named the Big Ten Conference Freshman of the Week.
 He finished the season with 416 passing yards and two touchdown passes and two interceptions in five games played.
-McCord entered his sophomore season as the Buckeyes second string quarterback.
+McCord entered his sophomore season as the Buckeyes second-string quarterback.
+He appeared in seven games, all off the bench, and completed 16 of 20 pass attempts for 190 yards and one touchdown.

+McCord competed with Devin Brown during spring practices and preseason training camp to succeed Stroud as Ohio State's starting quarterback in 2023.
+He was named the starter for the Buckeyes' season opener, although head coach Ryan Day stated that the competition was still ongoing.
+After completing 14 of 20 pass attempts for 258 yards and three touchdowns in a 35–7 victory in week 2 vs Youngstown State, McCord was named the starter for the rest of the 2023 season.
+In Week 4 against Notre Dame, McCord led a game-winning drive in the final two minutes as Ohio State won, 17–14.
+In Week 13 against the Michigan Wolverines, McCord threw for 271 yards and 2 touchdowns, but also threw a game-ending interception on Ohio State's final drive to Rod Moore as Ohio State lost, 30–24.

+Prior to Ohio State’s 2023 Cotton Bowl Classic appearance, McCord entered the NCAA transfer portal, following Ryan Day's declining to say if McCord would start the team’s bowl game or to commit to McCord as the starting quarterback for the following season.